Integrate Christian values with psychology as a discipline.

 CLP 3146 Psychopathology

-Freshman Year Spring Semester (15 credits)
+Freshmen Year Spring Semester 15 Credits

-Sophomore Year Spring Semester (18 credits)
+Sophomore Year Spring Semester 18 Credits

 BIBL 2321 New Testament History and Letters